csula/cs454-winter-2016/notes/grading.md

 ## Code Contribution

+We often hear
+> But we type together.

-We often hear `but we type together`.
-To this we respond `that is wonderful`.
+To this we respond
+> That is wonderful to hear.

 For this class, we expect for you to collaborate on the design and architecture; however, we also expect for you write and contribute code individually.

 For collaborative assignments, students are expected to use a code-sharing tool such as [Github](http://github.com).
 While it is debatable that the number of lines of code contributed by individual members can serve as an accurate metric of efforts, we feel that it can serve as an starting point.
 In our view, the number of code commits, frequency of code commits, timeline of code commits, and comments associated with code commits, serve as a much better tool for measuring contribution.